|

 of industrialization had begun by the 1890’s and was accelerating.
 As more

-and more factories were built, an industrialized proletariat was growing that
+and more factories were built, an industrialized proletariat began growing that

 would eventually be radicalized.
 It would be the proletariat which would lead